-Wear & Seek is an interactive and immersive experience we set up at Arcade East during London Design Festival 2017.
-It will next be performed for the WEARABLE RESISTANCE Salon at the Museum of London on 13th of March 2018.
+Wear & Seek is an interactive and immersive experience that was first shown at Arcade East during London Design Festival 2017.
+The second iteration was shown at the Museum of London during the Wearable Resistance Salon in March 2018.

 Upon entering, the audience is asked to WEAR specially designed garments and to use the various vision systems that were made available: they then went to SEEK for the garments responding to either of the vision systems they were endowed with.